-This is the all-important first half of our adult lives.
-One of the reasons it’s so important is that the decisions you make and actions you take regarding retirement stewardship early in your adult life will have a dramatic impact on your later years.
+This is the all-important first third of our adult lives.
+One of the reasons it’s so important is that the decisions you make and the actions you take regarding retirement stewardship early in your adult life will have a dramatic impact on your later years.
 It may seem like a lifetime away (and in a sense it is), but don’t let that deter you.
 Decide early on that you are going to be a good steward.
 Trust me – you’ll be glad you did!

 During this period, most people are trying to build a career and start a family.
-Earning is the focus and saving may be very low on your list of goals during this period, but you need to start saving as soon as possible for two very important reasons: 1) to build a reserve in case of an emergency; and 2) for retirement so you can take advantage of the “magic” of compound interest and growth over the longest possible time.
+Earning is the focus and saving may be very low on your list of goals during this period, but you need to start saving as soon as possible for two very important reasons: 1) to build a reserve in case of an emergency, and 2) for retirement so you can take advantage of the “magic” of compound interest and growth over the longest possible time.
 (The longer the time, the greater the “magic”!)

 A minimum set of recommended actions in your 20s to early 30s are: